-The clothes closet, a 19th century storage innovation, is completely inadequate for clothing organization in the 21st century.
-Learn how to double clothing storage, organize it better, and have complete access to each and every clothing item — all in the space of small reach-in closet.
+The clothes closet, a 19th-century storage innovation, is completely inadequate for clothing organization in the 21st century.
+Learn how to double clothing storage, organize it better, and have complete access to each and every clothing item — all in the space of a small reach-in closet.

-Body Friendly Design: The Principles of Ergonomic Kitchen Planning
+Body Friendly Design: The Principles of Ergonomic Kitchen Design

 Planning for efficiency and ease of use are more important than ever in kitchen and bath design, and in the context of universal design has become the hot new topic among kitchen and bath designers.
 Every aspect of kitchen and bath design is being given a new, hard look, from countertop and toilet heights to the optimum placement of the microwave and dishwasher and the best depth of the kitchen sink.

 A design-builder is a modern form of an ancient approach to building structures — that of the master builder.
 A master builder of old was a combination architect, engineer, and builder, responsible for every phase of building a structure from initial concept to completion.
 Design-building firms such as StarCraft Custom Builders continue this oldest of building traditions.